Black Reel Award for Outstanding Director

+History

 Director, Malcolm D. Lee took home the first award for The Best Man at the 1st Annual Black Reel Awards.

 The Black Reel Awards for Outstanding Director and Black Reel Award for Outstanding Film has been closely linked throughout their history.
 Out of the 22 films that have been awarded Outstanding Film, 10 have also been awarded Outstanding Director.

 Since its inception, the award has been given to 18 directors or directing teams.
-Ava DuVernay, Ryan Coogler, Gina Prince-Bythewood, Jordan Peele & Steve McQueen (director) has received the most awards in this category with two.
+Ava DuVernay, Ryan Coogler, Gina Prince-Bythewood, Jordan Peele & Steve McQueen has received the most awards in this category with two.
 Spike Lee has been nominated eleven times, more than any other individual.
 At age 29, Ryan Coogler became the youngest director to win this award for his work on Creed.
 Thomas Carter holds the record for the oldest director to win at 52 for Coach Carter.

-Brothers, Albert Hughes & Allen Hughes are the only directing team to share this award.
-The pair won for The Book of Eli at the 11th Annual Black Reel Awards.
+Brothers, Albert Hughes & Allen Hughes are the only directing team to share this award as they won for The Book of Eli at the 11th Annual Black Reel Awards.
 Gina Prince-Bythewood became the first woman to be nominated and win in this category for Love & Basketball.